FDio/hicn/hicn-light/README.md

 ## hicn-light Executables ##

 hicn-light is a set of binary executables that are used to run a forwarder instance.
 The forwarder can be run and configured using the commands

-- `hicnLightDaemon`
+- `hicn-light-daemon`
-- `hicnLightControl`
+- `hicn-light-control`

 Use the `-h` option to display the help messages

 ### hicn-light Daemon ###

-The command `hicnLightDaemon` runs the hicn-light forwarder.
+The command `hicn-light-daemon` runs the hicn-light forwarder.
 The forwarder can be executed with the following options:

 ```
-hicnLightDaemon [--port port] [--daemon] [--capacity objectStoreSize] [--log facility=level]
+hicn-light-daemon [--port port] [--daemon] [--capacity objectStoreSize] [--log facility=level]
                 [--log-file filename] [--config file]

 Options:

---port            = tcp port for local in-bound connections
+--port <value>            = tcp port for local in-bound connections
 --daemon                  = start as daemon process
---capacity        = maximum number of content objects to cache.
+--capacity <value>        = maximum number of content objects to cache.
 To disable the cache
                             objectStoreSize must be 0.
                             Default vaule for objectStoreSize is 100000
---log             = sets a facility to a given log level.
+--log <value>             = sets a facility to a given log level.
 You can have multiple of these.
                             facilities: all, config, core, io, message, processor
                             levels: debug, info, notice, warning, error, critical, alert, off
-                    example: hicnLightDaemon --log io=debug --log core=off
+                            example: hicn-light-daemon --log io=debug --log core=off
---log-file        = file to write log messages to (required in daemon mode)
+--log-file <value>        = file to write log messages to (required in daemon mode)
---config          = configuration filename
+--config <value>          = configuration filename
 ```

-The configuration file contains configuration lines as per hicnLightControl (see below for all the available commands).
+The configuration file contains configuration lines as per hicn-light-control (see below for all the available commands).
 If logging level or content store capacity is set in the configuration file, it overrides the command_line.
 When a configuration file is specified, no default listeners are setup.
 Only 'add listener' lines in the configuration file matter.

-If no configuration file is specified, hicnLightDaemon will listen on TCP and UDP ports specified by the --port flag (or default port).
+If no configuration file is specified, hicn-light-daemon will listen on TCP and UDP ports specified by the --port flag (or default port).
 It will listen on both IPv4 and IPv6 if available.
 The default port for hicn-light is 9695.
 Commands are expected on port 2001.

-### hicn-light Control ###
+### hicn-light-control ###

-`hicnLightControl` can be used to send command to the hicn-light forwarder and configure it.
+`hicn-light-control` can be used to send command to the hicn-light forwarder and configure it.
 The command can be executed in the following way:

 ```
-hicnLightControl [commands]
+hicn-light-control [commands]

 Options:
     -h                    = This help screen
     commands              = configuration line to send to hicn-light (use 'help' for list)
 ```

-#### Available Commands in hicn-light Control ####
+#### Available Commands in hicn-light-control ####

-This is the full list of available commands in `hicnLightControl`.
-This commands can be used from the command line running `hicnLightControl` as explained before, or listing them in a configuration file.
+This is the full list of available commands in `hicn-light-control`.
+This commands can be used from the command line running `hicn-light-control` as explained before, or listing them in a configuration file.

-Information about the commands are also available in the `hicnLightControl` help message.
+Information about the commands are also available in the `hicn-light-control` help message.

 `add listener`: creates a TCP or UDP listener with the specified options on the local forwarder.
 For local connections (application to hicn-light) we expect a TCP listener.
 The default port for